faizalzakaria/release_manager/README.md

 - [x] It will copy the PR description/summary into the release notes.
 - [x] It will set the release title as your PR title.
 - [x] It will notify you (for now only slack & stdout).
+- [x] Life should be simple, no headache on configuration, step by step guide just for you.

 ## Installation
 - **Install as a system gem:**